 You’ve got less than two days to prepare Thanksgiving dinner.
 Is the menu set?
 Do you have a cooking timetable ready?
 Uh oh.
 Sage advice for those whose stuffing isn’t quite ready for prime time.

 Driving at least once from Connecticut to California should be required for all Americans, but how to survive the trip is less understood.
 Timeless advice for a tiring journey.

 “Sincerely, Help?”
-Having trouble finding the right words to thank your Cousin Sal for that mango slicer?
-Should you even bother?
-Oh yes you should.
+Having trouble finding the right words to thank cousin Sal for that mango slicer?
+How to write the perfect, honest thank-you note every time.

 When it comes to rock shows, there are many guidelines to be followed, and some fans do so with a religious fervor.
 Hear the word of the rock gods and know the truth.

 Apologizing for the mistakes you’ve made isn’t easy, unless you limit yourself to a paragraph.
 LESLIE HARPOLD keeps the sorries short and sweet, even when the regrets are long-lasting.

 Christmas has its fans and foes, but the tanenbaum-crazed, decked in holiday sweaters, are a different story.

 Life in New York is easier with money: someone’s ready to do your bidding, for the right price.
 But finding the right someone is difficult.
 The currency required in hiring a good mover, painter, or manicurist.